Prag8855/aab/frontend/content/glossary/Versicherungsverlauf.md

     guides/leaving-germany.md
 ---

 A *Versicherungsverlauf* shows your history of public pension insurance payments.
 You can request it from the [[Deutsche Rentenversicherung]].
 You can download it as a PDF, or get it by post.
-It's mailed to your [registered address](/glossary/Anmeldung) in around 1 week.
+It will arrive at your [registered address](/glossary/Anmeldung) in around 1 week.

 **[Request a Versicherungsverlauf online ➞](https://kundenportal.deutsche-rentenversicherung.de/od-kundenportal)** - requires an [[eID]]